-Family Attorney(s) in Missouri, Illinois, Kansas and Oklahoma
+Family Attorney(s) in Missouri, Illinois, Kansas, Oklahoma and Nebraska

 Family law is a unique area of practice.
 At Stange Law Firm we handle only family law matters because of the tremendous need for lawyers who focus in this area.
 The Stange Law Firm lawyers have various backgrounds and past experiences.
 These lawyers have the staff and resources to help with your case to move it forward and respond to your inquiries.
 When you are going through a divorce or family law matter, it is important to have a firm with the resources to help.